>>

 Words for SEO-competitive blog posts

 Every platform enforces its own invisible content length rules in 2026.
-On LinkedIn, the first 210 characters determine whether your desktop audience clicks "see more" or scrolls past (approximately 140 characters on mobile) — making your opening lines the most critical real estate in the post.
+On LinkedIn, the first 210 characters determine whether your desktop audience clicks "see more" or scrolls past (roughly 140 to 210 characters on mobile, varying by screen size).
+Your opening lines are everything.
 On Twitter/X, 280 characters is the standard per-tweet limit for free accounts; X Premium subscribers get up to 25,000 characters per post.
 Instagram captions collapse at 125 characters.
 Facebook posts truncate at approximately 480 characters on desktop and around 125 characters on mobile.
 Getting these right is the difference between reach and invisibility.
 See full platform limits table →

-Word count correlates with search ranking because longer content signals topical comprehensiveness — but length alone doesn't rank pages.
+Word count correlates with search ranking because longer content signals topical comprehensiveness, but length alone doesn't rank pages.
 According to content analyses published by Backlinko and Semrush (2020–2021 studies), top-ranking pages for competitive informational queries averaged 1,447–2,400 words.
 More recent signals emphasize content quality and search intent match over raw length.
-The Keyword Density analysis in this tool shows which terms dominate your draft at what frequency, so you can ensure primary keywords land in the 0.5–2% SEO sweet spot (per 2025/2026 SEO best practice consensus) without triggering over-optimization signals.
+Beyond keyword density, the Sentence Rhythm Meter — a feature unique to this tool — visualizes the length pattern of your sentences as a waveform, helping you break monotonous pacing before it loses readers.
+The Keyword Density analysis shows which terms dominate your draft at what frequency, so you can ensure primary keywords land in the 0.5–2% SEO sweet spot (per 2025/2026 SEO best practice consensus) without triggering over-optimization signals.

 Social Media & Platform Character Limits — 2026 Reference